spectrocloud/pack-central/packs/trident-operator-24.10.0-addon/README.md

 * NetApp HCI/Element software 11 or above

 ## Parameters
-This table and the values.yaml file, which is part of the Helm chart, provide the list of keys and their default valueshis table and the values.yaml file, which is part of the Helm chart, provide the list of keys and their default values.
+This table and the values.yaml file, which is part of the Helm chart, provide the list of keys and their default values.
 | Parameter  | Description | Default  | Required |
 | --- | --- | --- | --- |
 | nodeSelector | Node labels for pod assignment | Empty | No |